steventang626/React-To-Do-List/README.md

 # React-To-Do-List

 This is a simple to-do-list web application implemented using React and Semantic UI React.
-Using this application, you can add a new task, mark tasks as finished and select to show and hide tasks.
+Using this application, you can add a new task, mark tasks as finished and select to show and hide finished tasks.

 ![Capture1](https://raw.githubusercontent.com/steventang626/Markdown-Photos/master/Photos/todo1.png)